MITgcm/MITgcm/doc/examples/examples.rst

 All the 2D grid data files contain ``.001.001`` in their name, e.g., ``DXC.001.001.data`` -- this is the tile number in ``.XXX.YYY`` format.
 Here, we have just a single tile in both x and y, so both tile numbers are ``001``.
-Using multiple tiles, by default the local tile grid information would be output separately for each tile (as an example, see the :ref:`baroclinic gyre tutorial <tutorial_baroclinic_gyre>`, which is set up using multiple tiles), producing multiple files for each 2D grid variable.
+Using multiple tiles, by default the local tile grid information would be output separately for each tile (as an example, see the baroclinic gyre tutorial, which is set up using multiple tiles), producing multiple files for each 2D grid variable.